Regulation Filing Applications Instructions

 |A||New York Stock Exchange|

-Issue symbols should be verified to ensure that they reflect the security’s NASDAQ, NYSE, NYSE Amex, NYSE Arca or OTC equity symbol as of the relevant settlement date.
-Issue symbols and names can be verified by accessing symbol directories on the Web site of the relevant exchange.
+Issue symbols should be verified to ensure that they reflect the security’s NASDAQ, NYSE, NYSE MKT, NYSE Arca, BATS or OTC equity symbol as of the relevant settlement date.
+Issue symbols and names can be verified by accessing symbol directories on the website of the relevant exchange.

-Prior to submitting a short interest position in a NYSE, NYSE Amex or NYSE Arca security, member firms must remove all spaces, special characters and lowercase letters from the issue symbol, as they are not currently accepted by RFA.
+Prior to submitting a short interest position in an equity security, member firms must remove all spaces, special characters and lowercase letters from the issue symbol, as they are not currently accepted by RFA.
 Refer to the table below for some examples.

 |Issue symbol with spaces/special characters||Issue symbol to be reported through RFA|